-We desire to express the appreciation and thanks of all members of the 70th Annual Encampment to all who have contributed in any way to our comfort and pleasure, or who have participated in extending to us the hospitality of the city of Columbus, and the State of Ohio, during our sojourn at this Encampment; more particularly to Incept Spathe and R. J. Williams co-chairmen, and their respective local Encampment Committees, to Councilman Kearns, representing the city government of Columbus; and to Senator Marshall, representing the

-State of Ohio; to the manager of the Deshler-Wallick Hotel and the State of Convention Bureau; and to the public press of Columbus for their co-operation.
+w desi express the appreciation and thanks of all members of the 70th Annual Encampment to all who have contributed in any way to our comfort and pleasure, or who have participated in extending to us the hospitality of the city of Columbus, and State of Ohio, during our sojourn at this Encampment; more particularly to nece Spathe and R. J. Williams co-chairmen, and their respective local Encampment Committees, to Councilman Kearns, present the government of Columbus; and to Senator Marshal, represent state of Ohio; to the manager of the Deshler-Wallick Hotel and the Bureau; and to the public press of Columbus for their co-operation.